See table further down page for upcoming services.

 For over 50 years an Easter Convention has been conducted at the church in the week leading up to Easter.
 Preachers are invited from around the country and people attend from a wide area for the purpose of the deepening of their spiritual lives.

-Congregational Church services are postponed until further notice due to the Coronavirus outbreak
+Congregational Church services are cancelled until further notice due to the Coronavirus outbreak